FACTBOX-China takes major steps to prop up coronavirus-hit economy

 Chinese policymakers have implemented a raft of measures to support an economy jolted by a coronavirus outbreak that is expected to have a devastating impact on first-quarter growth.

-The People's Bank of China (PBOC) is attempting to restore investor confidence and as global markets shudder at the potentially damaging impact of the virus on world growth.
+The People's Bank of China (PBOC) is attempting to restore investor confidence, while global markets are shuddering at the potentially damaging impact of the virus on the global economy.
 Below are some fiscal and monetary policies put in place by the government and the central bank since the outbreak:

+** The People's Bank of China (PBOC) said on Feb.
+17 it was lowering the rate of 200 billion yuan ($28.65 billion) worth of one-year medium-term lending facility (MLF) loans to financial institutions by 10 basis points (bps) to 3.15% from 3.25% previously.

+** Firms in Hubei province, the epicenter of the outbreak, will not have to pay pensions, jobless and work-injury insurance until June, state television quoted the cabinet as saying on Feb.
+18.

 ** China's Ministry of Finance said on Feb.
 12 that it would reopen an issue of 1-year bonds from Jan 9, auctioning an additional 26 billion yuan ($3.7 billion) on Feb.
 19. The bonds will be issued from Feb 19 to Feb 20 and begin secondary market trading on Feb.
 24.